Mikeitz & Vayeishev: Yoseif’s Theology, Part 1

 Joseph’s unethical behavior

 These are the histories of Jacob: Joseph, at age 17, was tending the flock with his brothers, and he was a na-ar with the sons of Bilhah and the sons of Zilpah, his father’s women.
 And Joseph brought dibatam to their father.
 And Israel loved Joseph most out of all his sons, because he was a son of his old age, and he made him a fancy tunic.
-(Genesis 37:1-3)
+(Genesis 37:2-3)

-na-ar (נַעַר) = boy, young single man, assistant, servant.
+na-ar (נַעַר) = boy, young single man, male servant.

 dibatam (דִּבָּתָם) = slander about them, slander of theirs, their bad reputation. (dibat, דִּבַּת = slander of, bad reputation of + suffix -am, ָם = third person masculine plural.)

 Joseph is “a son of his old age”,1 but that is not the only reason Jacob (also called Israel) loves him the most.
-Joseph is Rachel’s older son, and the Torah says Jacob loves Rachel more than his other three women, Leah, Bilhah, and Zilpah.
+Joseph is Rachel’s older son, and the Torah says that Jacob loves Rachel more than his other three women, Leah, Bilhah, and Zilpah.
 When he meets Esau at the Yabok River, Jacob places Rachel and Joseph last, the farthest from harm.
 After Rachel dies, Joseph is the person he loves most in the world.

 In what way is Joseph a na-ar?
 At age 17, his role might be to assist some of his adult brothers in the family business.
 Joseph is a na-ar with the four sons of Jacob’s concubines, Bilhah and Zilpah.

 Perhaps Jacob divided his sons into two groups in charge of different flocks because Leah’s older sons destroyed Shekhem, and he does not trust them to be a good influence on Joseph, his favorite.
-(Probably Leah’s last three children, who are about the same age as Joseph, are assisting her four adult sons.)
+(Probably Leah’s youngest three children, who are about the same age as Joseph, are assisting her four adult sons.)

 Or perhaps Joseph chose to go out with the sons of the concubines because they are conscious of the inferior status of their mothers, and therefore defer to him.2